fboyaka/DnD-Calculator/README.md

 # DND Calculator
-This Design Doc will be created using guidelines described in the Initial Planning document.
+This Design Doc will be created using guidelines described in the [Initial Planning document)[Initial%20Planning%20Document.md].

 ## SPRINT 1 WEEK 1
 | MON | TUES | WED  | THURS | FRI |